tfc/tfc.github.io/posts/2022-12-05-book-review-a-philosophy-of-software-design.md

 this means that it can easily be substituted by a better one.
 Also, changes on such a module do not increase change amplification.

-Another great principle is *define errors out of existence*:
+Another great principle is to *define errors out of existence*:
 John argues that error handling and exceptions make programs much more complex, and a good way to reduce such complexity is representing data, interfaces, and semantics in ways that make it impossible to encode erratic cases that need